 Real estate scams of all types are on the rise.
 Take real estate wire scams as an example.
 Scammers hack into computer systems of real estate firms, law firms and construction contractors.
 They then access the details of purchase contracts that have not yet been paid in full.
 With that information in their hands, they then contact the buyers pretending to be the real estate agents, attorneys or contractors.
 They direct them to wire funds to an account they control.
 According to FBI statistics, in 2018 there were more than 11,300 victims of such scams in the U.S. Losses topped $150 million.
 Worse yet, that’s a jump of 166 percent over 2017 statistics.

 Real estate scams show no sign of disappearing any time soon.
 In fact, they only seem to be getting more harmful and prevalent.
-Over the course of 2020 and 2021 the worldwide COVID-19 pandemic led to an increase in all sorts of scams, including in the field of real estate.
-In fact, scammers take advantage of coronavirus restrictions to make their crimes harder to detect.
-Among other things, they use the lockdown and the virus as excuses to avoid meeting face to face with potential buyers or renters, which, for scammers, is something of a dream come true.
+Over the course of 2020 and 2021 the worldwide COVID-19 pandemic led to an increase in all sorts of scams, including fake real estate.
+Any fake real estate agent can take advantage of coronavirus restrictions to make his or her crimes harder to detect.
+Among other things, they can use the lockdown and the virus as excuses to avoid meeting face to face with potential buyers or renters, which, for a fake real estate agent, is something of a dream come true.

 California has even invoked emergency measures due to the crisis.
 These measures permit far more of the home purchasing process to take place remotely.
-Criminals wasted no time taking advantage of the lack of face-to-face and in-person contact to execute a rash of real estate scams in the San Francisco bay area.
+Criminals wasted no time taking advantage of the lack of face-to-face and in-person contact to execute a rash of fake real estate offers in the San Francisco Bay area.

 If you think you’ve been the victim of a real estate scam, contact the fund recovery experts at MyChargeBack.